smaswin21/Back-End-IE-Bank/docs/sre.md

 This cycle of monitoring, reporting, and optimization ensures IE Bank delivers a high-quality, reliable, and responsive service to its users.

+# Implementation of monitoring strategy

+## Step 1: Modular Infrastructure with Parameterization

+## Objective:
+To enable reusable, dynamic, and environment-specific deployments for dev, uat, and prod environments while minimizing manual intervention and ensuring consistency.

+## Technical Approach:

+### Environment Parameterization:
+- **Resource configurations** (e.g., App Service Plan, FE, BE, PostgreSQL) were parameterized to support dynamic adjustments based on the deployment environment.
+- **Key attributes parameterized**:
+  - Resource names: Prefixed with environment identifiers for clear distinction and to avoid conflicts.
+  - Deployment locations: Tailored for regional optimization.
+  - Performance tiers: Configured to match the scaling needs of each environment.

+### Orchestration with a Central Deployment File:
+- A central deployment file aggregated all modular resource definitions, creating a cohesive deployment pipeline.
+- **Interdependencies were dynamically resolved**:
+  - The Log Analytics Workspace ID was passed to Application Insights for telemetry storage and diagnostic settings for log aggregation.
+  - The App Service Plan ID was referenced by FE and BE services for shared hosting.

+## Technical Dependencies:
+- Modular design ensured that resource definitions could be updated or extended independently without disrupting the overall deployment pipeline.
+- Parameterization allowed seamless duplication of environments, ensuring reliability across stages of the development lifecycle.

+---

+# Step 2: Deployment of Log Analytics Workspace

+## Objective:
+To establish a centralized monitoring hub capable of aggregating logs and telemetry data from all deployed resources for unified analysis and troubleshooting.

+## Technical Approach:

+### Centralized Log Aggregation:
+- Configured the Log Analytics Workspace as the core data sink for diagnostic logs and telemetry from:
+  - Application Insights (FE and BE telemetry).
+  - PostgreSQL (query performance and session data).
+  - Key Vault (access patterns and anomalies).
+  - Container Registry (image operations and authentication attempts).

+### Retention Policy:
+- A 30-day log retention policy was implemented to balance operational needs and cost considerations.

+### Log Routing and Dependencies:
+- Diagnostic settings from all resources routed logs to the Log Analytics Workspace.
+- Application Insights required the Workspace ID for integration, ensuring telemetry data flowed seamlessly into the centralized system.

+## Technical Dependencies:
+- **Precedence**: Log Analytics was deployed first as a foundational component, ensuring downstream resources (e.g., Application Insights) could utilize it immediately.

+---

+# Step 3: Application Insights Integration

+## Objective:
+To provide end-to-end telemetry for frontend (FE) and backend (BE) services, tracking performance, dependency interactions, and user-facing errors.

+## Technical Approach:

+### Telemetry Coverage:
+- **Backend Service**:
+  - Captured API response times and dependency performance (e.g., PostgreSQL query latency).
+  - Tracked HTTP status codes to identify error trends.
+- **Frontend Service**:
+  - Monitored page load times and user interaction metrics.
+  - Captured client-side errors, such as 404 and 500 status codes.

+### Integration with Log Analytics:
+- Application Insights was linked to the Log Analytics Workspace, centralizing telemetry and diagnostic logs for unified monitoring.

+### Dynamic Configuration via Key Vault:
+- The Application Insights connection string was securely stored in Azure Key Vault and dynamically retrieved by FE and BE App Services during runtime.

+---

+# Step 4: Secure Management with Key Vault

+## Objective:
+To safeguard sensitive information such as database credentials, telemetry connection strings, and Slack Webhook URLs while enabling dynamic access for authorized resources.

+## Technical Approach:

+### Centralized Secrets Storage:
+- Stored critical secrets:
+  - Application Insights connection strings for FE and BE.
+  - PostgreSQL database credentials for BE.
+  - Slack Webhook URL for the Logic App.

+### Dynamic Access via Managed Identities:
+- Authorized resources (e.g., FE, BE, Logic App) accessed secrets dynamically using Azure Managed Identities, eliminating the need for hardcoding.

+### Access Monitoring:
+- Configured diagnostic settings on Key Vault to log:
+  - Successful and failed access attempts.
+  - Configuration changes for auditing purposes.

+---

+# Step 5: Diagnostic Settings

+## Objective:
+To enable granular logging for all key resources, ensuring comprehensive visibility into system behavior and performance.

+## Technical Approach:

+### Resource-Specific Diagnostic Settings:
+- **Container Registry**:
+  - Captured push and pull events.
+  - Logged authentication attempts for tracking access patterns and detecting anomalies.
+- **Key Vault**:
+  - Logged access attempts, including both successful and failed requests, to identify potential security breaches.
+- **PostgreSQL**:
+  - Monitored query execution times, active sessions, and connection statistics.
+  - Logged wait times for resource contention to optimize database performance.
+- **Frontend and Backend App Services**:
+  - Tracked HTTP request/response data and runtime console logs.
+  - Identified API usage patterns and operational errors during execution.

+### Log Routing:
+- All logs were routed to the Log Analytics Workspace, ensuring a single source of truth for troubleshooting and performance analysis.

+---

+# Step 6: Workbook Design and Deployment

+## Objective:
+To visualize system metrics and logs, enabling proactive monitoring and real-time insights into system health.

+## Technical Approach:

+### Manual Creation:
+- Designed and tested a workbook manually to define required metrics and validate log queries.

+### Metrics Monitored:
+- **Backend API Performance**:
+  - Monitored response times, HTTP status codes, and error trends for all endpoints.
+- **Frontend Errors**:
+  - Tracked occurrences of 404 and 500 errors to identify UX and operational issues.
+- **Database Metrics**:
+  - Analyzed query latency, throughput, and active connections for database optimization.
+- **Container Registry Activity**:
+  - Visualized push/pull trends to correlate with deployment activities.
+- **Key Vault Access Logs**:
+  - Audited access attempts, identifying unauthorized access patterns.

+### Automation:
+- Exported the workbook as an ARM template, refined, and converted into a Bicep file for automated deployment across environments.
+- Dynamically connected the workbook to the Log Analytics Workspace for real-time data visualization.

+---

+# Conclusion

+This implementation as an SRE achieved:

+- **Robust Monitoring**: Comprehensive logging and telemetry from all resources via Log Analytics and Application Insights.
+- **Secure Integration**: Centralized secrets management with Key Vault to ensure dynamic and secure access.
+- **Proactive Insights**: Automated workbooks for real-time monitoring of key metrics, enabling early detection of anomalies and performance issues.

+This approach ensured the reliability, visibility, and operational efficiency of the infrastructure.

 ---